pscedu/psc-wpdocs/aibd/ways_to_set_up_environments.md

 # Install TensorFlow
 python3 -m "pip" install tensorflow-gpu --user
 	Collecting tensorflow-gpu [...]
-	You are using pip version 8.1.2, however version 20.2.3 is available.
-    You should consider upgrading via the 'pip install --upgrade pip' command.
 	Successfully installed [...]

 # Double-check if TensorFlow was indeed installed.